-A. Residential Densities and Employment Targets.
+- A. Residential Densities and Employment Targets.
 Unless otherwise provided for in a transition area to mitigate impacts of increasing density, the minimum average density of eight dwelling units per net acre of residentially developed area is required.
 The maximum average density shall be twenty-four dwelling units per net acre.
 For employment generating uses, the master plan shall provide an analysis of how many jobs will be produced, the timing of those jobs, and the phasing of the employment and non-employment portions of the proposal.
-For estimate purposes, the target employment figures shall generally be consistent to the number of jobs produced that would otherwise occur in commercial and industrialthe base zoning districts.
-The, which is typically minimum number of jobs should be no less than six jobs per developable acre for the nonresidential portion of the project.
+For estimate purposes, the target employment figure shall generally be consistent to the number of jobs produced that would otherwise occur in the base zoning districts, which is typically six jobs per developable acre for the nonresidential portion of the project.
 The city may authorize a development with less than six jobs per developable acre based upon a finding that appropriate measures have been taken to achieve six jobs per developable acre to the extent practicable.
-"Appropriate measures" may be demonstrated based upon the following:

-- 1. The six jobs per developable acre cannot be achieved due to special circumstances relating to the size, shape, topography, location, or surroundings of the subject property; - 2.
-The likely resultant jobs per developed acres ratio would not adversely affect the implementation of the comprehensive plan; - 3.
-The proposed development would not commit or clearly trend the zoning district away from iob creation. - B. Setback and Height Requirements.
+"Appropriate measures" may be demonstrated based upon the following: - 1.
+The six jobs per developable acre cannot be achieved due to special circumstances relating to the size, shape, topography, location, or surroundings of the subject property; - 2.
+The likely resultant jobs per developed acres ratio would not adversely affect the implementation of the comprehensive plan; - The proposed development would not commit or clearly trend the zoning district away from job creation. - B. Setback and Height Requirements.
 Building setbacks shall be established as part of the master planning process.
 Setbacks in all future site plans shall be consistent with those established in the master plan.
 Landscape and setback standards for areas adjacent to residentially zoned property shall meet or exceed those provided for in Table 18.22.080A.
-The applicant may propose standards that will control development of the future uses that are in addition to or substitute for the requirements of this chapter.
+The applicant may propose standards that will control development of the future uses that are in addition to, or substitute for, the requirements of this chapter.
 These may be such things as height limits, setbacks, landscaping requirements, parking requirements, or signage. - C. Off-Street Parking and Loading.
-Off-street parking and loading shall be provided in accordance with CMC Chapter 18.11 Parking, Table 18.11-1, Table 18.11-2 and Table 18.11-3 of this Code, unless reduced as allowed in this chapter (see subsection 18.22.100-Incentives). - D. Utilities.
+Off-street parking and loading shall be provided in accordance with CMC Chapter 18.11 Parking, unless reduced as allowed in this chapter (see subsection 18.22.100-Incentives). - D. Utilities.
 Utilities and other public services sufficient to serve the needs of the proposed development shall be made available, including open spaces, drainage ways, streets, alleys, other public ways, potable water, transit facilities, sanitary sewers, parks, playgrounds, sidewalks, and other improvements that assure safe walking conditions for students who walk to and from school. - E. Environmental Impacts.
 The probable adverse environmental impacts of the proposed development, together with any practical means of mitigating adverse impacts, have been considered such that the proposal shall not have a probable significant adverse environmental impact upon the quality of the environment, in accordance with CMC Title 16 Environment and RCW Chapter 43.21C. - F. Access.
-The proposed development shall provide at least two access points (where a mixed-use planned development does not have access to a primary or secondary arterial) that distribute the traffic impacts to adjacent streets in an acceptable manner. - G. Professional Preparation.
+The proposed development shall provide at least two access points (where a mixed-use planned development does not have access to a primary or secondary arterial) that distribute the traffic impacts to adjacent streets in an acceptable manner.

+- G. Professional Preparation.
 All plans and specifications required for the development shall be prepared and designed by engineers and/or architects licensed in the State of Washington. - H. Engineering Standards.
 The proposed development satisfies the standards and criteria as set forth in this chapter and all engineering design standards that are not proposed for modification. - I. Design Review.
-The proposed development satisfies the standards and criteria as set forth in the Building Design from the Camas Design Review Manual: Gateways, Commercial, Mixed Use and Multi-Family Uses, unless otherwise proposed for modification.
+The proposed development satisfies the standards and criteria as set forth in the Camas Design Review Manual: Gateways, Commercial, Mixed Use and Multi-Family Uses.